-Agile India is a conference for agile software development and is arranged yearly since 2005.
+‘‘Agile India is a conference for agile software development and is arranged yearly since 2005.
 Agile India is the largest such conference for Agile and Lean software development in Asia.
 There were 1236 participants from 28 countries and 226 different companies participated.
 Mikael Gislén had a seminar about how to handle conflicts between agile development and quality systems.

-Agil Development is used more and more here in India.
-During the conference the special challenges with agile development in offshort software development was discussed.
-One suggestion mentioned was to use a permanent team with fixed montly price and focus the plan on which features should be used rather than focusing on the cost of a project.
-In this way there would be greater focus on content and value rather than cost and more creativity can be released.
-This can make it easier to get an agile view which otherwise can be hard when working in distinct customer/vendor roles.
+Agile methodologies are used more and more here in India.
+The unique challenges with agile development in offshore software development were discussed during the conference.
+One suggestion mentioned was to use a permanent team with a fixed monthly price and focus the plan on which features should be used rather than focusing on the cost of a project.
+In this way, there would be a greater focus on content and value rather than cost.
+This, in turn, could release more creativity.
+This can make it easier to get an agile view, which can be hard when working in distinct customer/vendor roles.